Kim Noble: Solo work

 Noble's solo work as an actor and performer has gone on to include television and stage work.
-He played the role of Jim in three episodes of Garth Marenghi's Darkplace: 'Once Upon A Beginning', 'Hell Hath Fury', and 'The Apes of Wrath'.
+He played the role of Jim in three episodes of Garth Marenghi's Darkplace: "Once Upon A Beginning", "Hell Hath Fury", and "The Apes of Wrath".
 He also featured in the Garth Marenghi episode of Man to Man with Dean Learner, as well as the episodes with Merriman Weir and Randolph Caer.
-He has also appeared in series three of The Mighty Boosh, as Jackie in 'Journey to the Centre of The Punk'.
+He has also appeared in series three of The Mighty Boosh, as Jackie in Journey to the Centre of The Punk.

-Kim also appeared as a drunken Santa who staggers around London in the video for Malcolm Middleton's 2007 Christmas single, 'We're All Going To Die'.
+Noble also appeared as a drunken Santa who staggers around London in the video for Malcolm Middleton's 2007 Christmas single, "We're All Going To Die".

-Kim also continues to pursue his career as an artist.
-His solo work has featured a performance at 2007's Bonkersfest! festival, 'Kim Noble Will Invest in You' at Alma Enterprises, and 'Considerations for an Island Race' at Whitstable Biennial 2008.
+Noble also continues to pursue his career as an artist.
+His solo work has featured a performance at 2007's Bonkersfest! festival, Kim Noble Will Invest in You at Alma Enterprises, and Considerations for an Island Race at Whitstable Biennial 2008.

-In April 2009 at the Soho Theatre he Premiered 'Kim Noble Will Die', billed as a multi-media suicide note, in which he discussed his mental illness and suicidal impulses at length, noting his plans to throw himself to his death from Waterloo Bridge on 27 May 2009.
+In April 2009 at the Soho Theatre, he premiered Kim Noble Will Die, billed as a multi-media suicide note, in which he discussed his mental illness and suicidal impulses at length, noting his plans to throw himself to his death from Waterloo Bridge on 27 May 2009.
 He performed a version of the same show at the 2009 Edinburgh Festival, where he threatened to jump to his death from Edinburgh's North Bridge.

-The show gained an unprecedented 6 stars out of 5 in Time Out London, describing Kim Noble as “a genius”.
+The show gained an unprecedented 6 stars out of 5 in Time Out London, describing Noble as "a genius".

 As of March 2013, he remains alive and has an exhibition taking place at Market Gallery, Glasgow.

-You’re Not Alone
+You're Not Alone

 He apparently worked undercover for 6 months in B&Q a british hardware store, wearing the same uniform as staff members, without any one knowing.
 Details of this were recorded and used for a live show.

-His critically acclaimed show premiered at The Traverse Theatre Edinburgh in August 2014 and was almost cancelled after the first night due moral and ethical issues with the show.
-However it went on to play Soho Theatre for 10 weeks and won a Total Theatre Award in 2014 and was nominated for 2 Chortle Awards.
+His critically acclaimed show premiered at The Traverse Theatre Edinburgh in August 2014 and was almost cancelled after the first night due to moral and ethical issues with the show.
+However, it went on to play Soho Theatre for 10 weeks and won a Total Theatre Award in 2014 and was nominated for two Chortle Awards.